felipetrova/motivation/others/README.md

-# 🎬 Others way about motivation!
+# 🎬 Other way about motivation!

  - “Violência é uma doença.
 Não se cura uma doença espalhando-a a mais pessoas.” ??
  - “Remember to keep yourself alive, there is nothing more important than that.”
 Afeni Shakur